-Although the TMRW is the primary monitoring watershed, methods described in this document are currently applied in varying degrees throughout other watersheds within Georgia-Pacific's ownership.
-The TMRW was chosen as the primary watershed to study instream conditions because most of it is contained within Georgia-Pacific ownership (85%).
-This allows efficient evaluation and effective implementation of enhancement efforts throughout the watershed.
+Although this document describes activities only within the TMRW, these methods are currently applied, in varying degrees, throughout other watersheds within Georgia-Pacific's ownership.
+The TMRW was chosen as the primary watershed to report instream conditions, in part, because it is largely owned by Georgia-Pacific (85%).

 Although the standard monitoring parameters have not changed since 1993, metrics are continually reviewed.
 In this respect, Georgia-Pacific's monitoring will continue to be refined to ensure data collection is scientifically sound.
-Results of this monitoring are used to assess overall conditions and pin-point areas where capital enhancements and improvements will have the greatest benefit.
+Results of this monitoring are used to assess overall conditions for timber harvest activities and specify areas where instream and upslope enhancement will have the greatest benefit.